La Crosse Tribune: History

 The paper was not immediately successful, and was purchased in 1907 by Lee Enterprises, a media syndicate, for $15,000.
-Following the acquisition, the Tribune’s founder, Brayton, remained the paper’s editor and publisher.
+Following the acquisition, the Tribune's founder, Brayton, remained the paper's editor and publisher.
 In 1917, the paper purchased its main competitor, The La Crosse Leader and Press, for $100,000.
-By this time, much of the paper’s competition had died out and as a result of the merger, it became the city’s only remaining daily newspaper.
-To reflect the merger, the publication’s name was changed to The La Crosse Tribune and Leader Press.
+By this time, much of the paper's competition had died out and as a result of the merger, it became the city's only remaining daily newspaper.
+To reflect the merger, the publication's name was changed to The La Crosse Tribune and Leader Press.
 In 1944, the publication removed its homage to the Leader Press from its name, and reverted to being called the La Crosse Tribune.
 Independent weekly publications remain active, though the Tribune has been the only daily newspaper in La Crosse since 1917.

 Today, the paper is part of the River Valley Media Group which also oversees the Winona Daily News and several local, weekly publications, including: the Coulee-Courier, Houston County News, Tomah Journal and Monitor Herald, Vernon County Broadcaster, and Westby Times.
 The Tribune was the original owner of WKTY, a local radio station.
 Regulations set by the Federal Communications Commission meant that the paper could not own the radio station and a TV station simultaneously.
 In order to invest in a new local TV station WKBT, it sold the radio station to Herbert H. Lee in 1954.
 The Tribune later divested its ownership of WKBT.

+Starting June 6, 2023, the print edition of the newspaper will be reduced to three days a week: Tuesday, Thursday and Saturday.
+Also, the newspaper will transition from being delivered by a traditional newspaper delivery carrier to mail delivery by the U.S. Postal Service.